Islamic flat weights (a.k.a."brick" weights)

 2 1 1 1/2 1/2

 There are two simultaneous weight standards.
 Weights on the dirham standard are based on a dirham (a silver coin) of c.
-2.94 grams, and the dinar standard based on a dinar (a gold coin) of c.
-4.16 grams.
-All weights on the dinar standard are circular and squat (a shape called "discoid").
+2.94 grams (maybe 2.97 grams), and the dinar standard (= mithqal standard, where a "mithqal" is the theoretical mass of the gold "dinar" coin) of c.
+4.16 grams (maybe 4.20 grams)[1].
+Weights on the dinar standard are circular and squat (a shape called "discoid").
 In contrast, dirham-standard weights come in various shapes.
-Larger dirham denominations are polyhedral (and have their own page.
-The weight in row 3, column 1 of the red tray is a 5-dirham polyhedral weight).
+Larger dirham denominations are polyhedral (and have their own page).
+The weight in row 3, column 1 of the red tray is a 5-dirham polyhedral weight.
 Smaller dirhem denominations are rectangular and flat (They are too small to make with polyhedral shapes).
 This page emphasizes smaller denominations (2, 1 and fractions) and has special emphasis on weights with legends

 Theoretical Masses of Islamic Weights[1]